rjferguson21/big-bang/docs/developer/package-integration/package-integration-network-policies.md

 - NetworkPolicy templates follow the naming convention of `direction-destination.yaml` (eg: egress-dns.yaml).
 - Each networkPolicy template in the package will have an if statement checking for `networkPolicies.enabled` and will only be present when `enabled: true`

-For example, if the podinfo package needs to send information to istiod, add the following content to a file named egress-istio-d.yaml:
+For example, if the podinfo package needs to send information to istiod, add the following content to a file named `egress-istio-d.yaml`:
 ```
 {{- if and .Values.networkPolicies.enabled .Values.istio.enabled }}
 apiVersion: networking.k8s.io/v1
 kind: NetworkPolicy
 metadata:
-  name: allow-istiod-egress
+  name: egress-istiod
   namespace: {{ .Release.Namespace }}
 spec:
   podSelector: {}